7ds3f/wordle-bot/README.md

-# wordle-bot
+# BOTTLE
-A discord wordle bot.
+A Discord Wordle bot.

+Created by EggieVAL, CasterNinja, LucaVits, SoumayahIlias, timcuber37, and 7ds3f.

-This bot requires PyEnchant and Discord to function properly to install PyEnchant, use pip install pyenchant in cmd to install Discord, use pip install discord in cmd
+This bot requires PyEnchant and Discord to function properly.
+To install PyEnchant, use pip install pyenchant in cmd.
+To install Discord, use pip install discord in cmd.